drscico73/Manuscript/README.md

 ## Output

-The simulations generate:
+### summary_s

-* Selection response summaries
+The compilation of the selection response summaries for each scenario

-* Plots depicting the distance-dependent response
+### combined_plot

-Simulation outputs are written as tab-delimited files.
+The combined plot depicting the distance-dependent responses for each scenario plots need to be generated for each scenario separately before combining

 ---